seedstack/website/content/posts/15-11-release-notes.md

 The W20 framework has been further modularized:

+* Every fragment has become an addon to the exception of the core fragment which is mandatory.
-* The `w20-ui` fragment has been removed.
-Its rich components, UI-Grid and UI-Select have been moved to a new `w20-components` fragment.
+* The `w20-ui` fragment has been **removed** and its rich components (UI-Grid and UI-Select) have been moved to a new `w20-components` fragment.
 Its CSS framework-independent code has been merged into `w20-core`.
 Bootstrap 3 and UI-Bootstrap have been moved to a new `w20-bootstrap-3` fragment.
 * The `w20-components` fragment is new and contains the UI-Grid and UI-Select rich components previously found in the `w20-ui`